pblop/minecraft-limbo-lobby/README.md

 # minecraft-limbo-lobby

-A simple Minecraft limbo server in node.js.
+A simple and light-weight Minecraft limbo server written in node.js.

 ----
 ## What does it do?